marcelblijleven/wdio-safaridriver/README.md

 Included with Safari 13.0 (15608.1.31.1.2)
 ```

-If you've never used safaridriver on your mac before, you need to enable it by using
+If you've never used Safari driver on your mac before, you need to enable it by using
 ```bash
 safaridriver --enable
 ```